You feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year. You may have winter blues.

 However, depending on the quality of fish where you live, eating that much could be a challenge.

-Unless you are willing to eat a lot of fish, take a fish oil supplement instead.
+Unless you are willing to eat a lot of fish, it’s recommended that you take a fish oil supplement instead.

 Tryptophan is an amino acid that’s the precursor of the happiness brain chemical serotonin.